 A biosimilar is a highly similar copy of an existing drug.
-Speak to your doctor, nurse or pharmacist if you have any specific questions about your treatment.
+Speak to your doctor, nurse or pharmacist if you have any questions about your treatment.

 How are drugs made?

 To understand what a biosimilar is, it helps to know a bit more about how drugs are made.
-Drugs are broadly divided into 2 groups:
+Drugs are divided into 2 groups: